....Continuing from yesterday's story

 The realtor disclosed that a nine-year-old boy died in the upstairs bedroom of the house.
 She wasn't clear about the details, but it did have something to do with child abuse.

 That was ten years ago; since then, there have been problems with both renters and buyers.
-They never stay long.
-The realtor's name is 'Ilima; it seems like a name that she gave herself because nothing is 'Ilima about her.
-She's in her late thirties, but she's overdone; too much makeup, too much hair, and too much color for a polyester pants suit.
+They always stay for a short time.
+The realtor's name is 'Ilima; it seems like a name she gave herself because nothing is 'Ilima about her.
+She's in her late thirties, but she's overdone; too much makeup, too much hair, and too much color for a polyester pantsuit.
 Her car is a late model Mercedez with an overload of stuffed animals in the back seat.
-She's bound to be a lonesome cat lady once she reaches her dotage.
+She will be a lonesome cat lady once she reaches her dotage.
 "Is it haunted?"
-I asked her."Nooooooo, not in a ghost way, more like sadness kine haunting," she spoke in a sing-song manner.
+I asked her."Nooooooo, not in a ghost way, more like sadness kine haunting," she spoke singly.
 It was difficult not to stare at the large flakes of lipstick on her bottom lip.
 She didn't stay inside the lines.

 "So, it is haunted then?"
 I pressed.

 "Just by emotion, not apparitions.
 So, what?
 Can?
 You going to buy 'um then?"
-She raised her one eyebrow and looked up at me from beneath her venus fly trap eyelashes.
+She raised one eyebrow and looked up at me from beneath her Venus fly trap eyelashes.

-"Well, it is what I need, quiet, semi-remote.
-A beach up the road with a long stretch of sand in case I have to take a walk and clear my head," I had already researched the amount of crime and drug traffic in the area.
-It turns out that there was more crime in the Mc Cully/Waikiki district than here in Wai'anae.
+"Well, it is what I need—quiet, semi-remote.
+There is a beach up the road with a long stretch of sand in case I have to take a walk and clear my head."
+I had already researched the amount of crime and drug traffic in the area.
+There was more crime in the Mc Cully/Waikiki district than in Wai'anae.
 "Alright, let's do the paperwork."

 "Oh, yes!
 And the neighbors they don't bother.
 They're scared of the house, so they'll leave you alone."